Geographical distribution of German speakers: Brazil

 According to Deutsche Welle, there are some twelve million people of German ancestry in Brazil.
 Nevertheless, the number of people speaking any sort of German (Standard German, Hunsrückisch or East Pomeranian) is on the decrease, with 3 million speaking German as a first language today.

-The main variety of German in Brazil is Riograndenser Hunsrückisch which is to be found in the southern states.
+The main variety of German in Brazil is Riograndenser Hunsrückisch which is found in the southern states.
 This version of German there has changed over 180 years of contact with Portuguese as well as the languages of other immigrant communities.
 Such contact has led to a new dialect of German concentrated in the German colonies in the southern province of Rio Grande do Sul.
 Although Riograndenser Hunsrückisch has long been the most widely spoken German dialect in southern Brazil, like all other minority languages in the region, it is experiencing very strong decline – especially in the last three or four decades.

-In all the vast majority of German descended Brazilians speaks Portuguese as their mother tongue today, and German is known only as a second or third language, if at all, to the point of initiatives to preserve the language being started recently in areas with strong German-descended presence, with government sponsored Gemeindeschulen.
+The vast majority of German-descended Brazilians speak Portuguese as their mother tongue today.
+German is known only as a second or third language, if at all, to the point of initiatives to preserve the language being started recently in areas with strong German-descended presence, with government-sponsored Gemeindeschulen.
 This is especially true for younger German-Brazilians.
-Another place where the German language continues alive is in some of the more of four thousand Brazilian Lutheran churches, in which some of the services continue to be in German.
+Another place where the German language continues alive is in some of the more of 4,000 Brazilian Lutheran churches, in which some of the services continue to be in German.

 The German language is co-official in the municipality of Pomerode, besides being cultural patrimony of the State of Espírito Santo.
 In Rio Grande do Sul, the Riograndenser Hunsrückisch German is an integral part of the State's historical and cultural heritage.

 Chile

 Chile (with a population of 19 million) has an estimated 40,000 German-speakers.

 About 30,000 ethnic Germans arrived in Chile.
-During the first flux of German immigration (between 1846 and 1875) German colonies were primarily set up in the "Frontera" region.
+During the first flux of German immigration (between 1846 and 1875), German colonies were primarily set up in the "Frontera" region.
 The second wave of immigration occurred between 1882 and 1914 and consisted mainly of industrial and agricultural workers, mainly from eastern Germany; the third wave (after 1918) settled mainly in the cities.
-As in Argentina and Brazil, these populations are today overwhelmingly Spanish speaking, and German as a home language is in heavy decline; if German-Chileans can still speak German, most of them speak German only as a second or third language.
+As in Argentina and Brazil, these populations are today overwhelmingly Spanish speaking, and German as a home language is in heavy decline (The German language is far from disappearing in Chile because there are more than 100 German-language schools throughout the country).
+German is taught from preschool to middle school; where if German-Chileans can still speak German, most of them speak German only as a second or third language.